Central Area Parking Strategy and On Street Parking Permit Policy and Pilot Study

 All parking, whether with a permit or without, must still comply with the current parking by-law.
 This includes prohibitions against interfering with vehicle movements, snow removal and minimum separation from driveways, fire hydrants, crosswalks, intersections, and bus stops.
 A permit will only allow a permit holder to park longer than current maximum parking limits and will exempt the permit holder from the seasonal parking ban from 2:00 am to 6:00 am.
 Parked vehicles that interfere with traffic movement or snow removal will be subject to enforcement.

 A variety of permit types will be available.
 These include free 24-hour permits (up to 10 per residential address), 24 and 48 -hour permits, 7-day permits, 1-month, 6-month and possibly 1-year permits.
 As is the case today, short duration on-street parking will not require a permit.
+During the pilot studies, parking spaces will not be dedicated to permit holders.
+Parking spots will be available on a first-come basis and having a permit does not guarantee a parking spot.
+The maximum number of permits issued within a pilot area will not exceed 75% of the total legal parking spaces.

 Pilot project areas have been selected to test a variety of operating conditions to provide robust data that can be relied upon to inform a permanent On-Street Parking Permit program in expanded areas throughout the City.
+City Council has determined the "Parklands" subdivision will not be included as one of the Pilot Study areas.
+The Pilot programs will proceed with three pilot areas, as shown in the mapping features provided below.

 Regarding area 2: A permit system manages parking demand where excess demand exists.
 In our neighbourhood the problem is the opposite — there is no supply.
 It will make it more difficult for emergency vehicles to get through.